Easy gluten-free molasses cookies. Soft and spicy. Perfect for Thanksgiving and Christmas. (Or anytime!)

 -

 Roll the dough into balls, about one tablespoon each.
-Roll dough into sugar topping, if desired.
+Roll dough into coarse sugar, if desired.
 Place dough balls on the prepared baking sheet, about 2 inches apart.

 -